 In general, children should get doses at:

-In some cases, your child may only need three doses.
+Some children may only need 3 doses.
 This depends on which brand the doctor uses.

-In the event of an outbreak, public health officials will determine who is at risk and vaccinate people.
+If an outbreak happens, public health officials will determine who is at risk.
+They will vaccinate people.

 WHERE CAN I GET MORE INFORMATION?